Itchy skin and stomach upset could be allergic reactions to your dog’s diet.

 In recent years, food allergies have become a growing problem for dogs.
 The cause of this problem is still to be determined, but most believe it to be a result of inbreeding and over-vaccination.

 Regardless of the cause, food allergies can be treated by simply eliminating the offending ingredient from your dog’s diet and switching to a high-quality dog food that doesn’t cause the reaction.
+Determining the dog food allergy however is not so simple.

 What Is Causing My Dog’s Allergies?